 - Minimal cleanup!
 One bowl for the sauce and one skillet.
 That’s it.

 - It’s foolproof.
 We tested this recipe 5 times to make sure it’s as easy to follow and as straightforward as possible.
 And even after eating it for dinner for like a week straight, I’m still not tired of it.
 It’s THAT good, people.

 In the years since I first started making stir fry for dinner – and specifically while testing this recipe – I’ve learned a few key tips for making A+ stir fry. 👇👇👇

 How to Make GOOD Stir Fry (aka easy, tasty, and NOT soggy or boring)

 - Mix your sauce ahead of time.
 I prefer the easy, whisk-in-a-bowl method.
 Some recipes call for cooking the sauce on the stovetop prior to adding it to the stir fry but I don’t think that’s necessary.
 It thickens perfectly once it’s added to the hot skillet with veggies.

 - Thoroughly pat your shrimp dry, then season with salt and pepper.
 Extra firm tofu works great as a protein substitute!

-- Before anything else, sear shrimp over medium-high heat until it’s -almost- cooked through.
+- Before anything else, pick a good heavy duty pan that heats evenly.
+Sear shrimp over medium-high heat until it’s -almost- cooked through.
 For average-sized shrimp, this is about 2 minutes per side.
 Remove from the skillet and set aside to add back into the stir fry later.
 This will keep the protein from getting overcooked.

 - Choose quick-cooking vegetables and prep them accordingly.
 For example, chop carrot into thin slices so it cooks as quickly as broccoli.
 Add more delicate ingredients like bell pepper, green onion, peas, etc. last and cook for just a couple of minutes to ensure they maintain some crunch.